Alex Buncombe

-Alex Buncombe (born 28 August 1981 in Taunton, England) is a British racing driver.
+Alexander John Buncombe (born 28 August 1981 in Taunton, England) is a British racing driver.
 He is a part of the Nismo Global Driver Exchange.
-He is the brother of Chris Buncombe.
+He is the brother of Chris Buncombe and the son of former BTCC racer Jonathan Buncombe.

 Career

 Buncombe competed in the British Formula Renault Championship from 2001 to 2003, finishing fifth in the 2003 Winter Series.
 He took part in his first GT race in 2005, competing in the Trofeo Maserati.
 He won his first race in the series, at Monza, by thirty-five seconds.
 From 2007 to 2011, Buncombe competed in the GT4 European Series for RJN Motorsport.
 He finished third in 2007 before finishing as runner-up in 2008 and 2009.
 He continued to drive in the series until 2011.
 In total he scored five pole positions and ten wins.

 Buncombe has competed in the Blancpain Endurance Series since 2011, winning the GT4 Cup class that season along with Jordan Tresson and Christopher Ward.
 The GT4 Cup class was removed from the series the following year and Buncombe moved into the GT3 Pro-Am Cup class.
 Buncombe has scored two wins and recorded a best season finish of fourth in 2013.

 Buncombe has taken part in various endurance races since 2008, including the Bathurst 12 Hour and the Dubai, Nürburgring, Silverstone and Spa 24 hour races.